apache/streams-master/src/site/markdown/faq.md

 ###    Why should I adopt activity streams for my project?

 Odds are the dataset you are working with is some combination of timestamped events and observations of entities and their relationships at various points in time.
 Activity Streams provides a simple yet powerful standard format for these types of data, regardless of their origin, publisher, or specific details.
 Activity Streams is a community-driven specification designed for interoperability and flexibility.
 By supporting activity streams you maximize the chance that a new data-source of interest to you will be compatible with your existing data, and that your data will be compatible with that of other communities working on similar projects.

+###    What organizations exchange data in activity streams formats?

+A short list of organizations and products that support activity streams format is compiled [who](who.html "here").

+If your organization supports activity streams, please let us know on the project mailing list.

 ###    Why should I consider using Apache Streams for my project?